luci/luci-go/lucicfg/doc/README.md

 #### Arguments {#luci.console_view_entry-args}

 * **builder**: a builder to add, see [luci.builder(...)](#luci.builder).
 Can be omitted for **extra deprecated** case of Buildbot-only views. `buildbot` field must be set in this case.
-* **short_name**: a string with the 1-3 character abbreviation of the builder.
+* **short_name**: a shorter name of the builder.
+The recommendation is to keep this name as short as reasonable, as longer names take up more horizontal space.
 * **category**: a string of the form `term1|term2|...` that describes the hierarchy of the builder columns.
 Neighboring builders with common ancestors will have their column headers merged.
+In expanded view, each leaf category or builder under a non-leaf category will have it's own column.
+The recommendation for maximum densification is not to mix subcategories and builders for children of each category.
 * **console_view**: a console view to add the builder to.
 Can be omitted if `console_view_entry` is used inline inside some [luci.console_view(...)](#luci.console_view) declaration.
 * **buildbot**: a reference to an equivalent Buildbot builder, given as `<master>/<builder>` string. **Deprecated**.
 Exists only to aid in the migration off Buildbot.